paszu/3DSRepo/Part-4-(Getting-the-OTP).md

 15. Copy `FBI_inject_with_banner.app` to the root of your SD card and reinsert your SD card into your 3DS
 16. Press B on Decrypt9, then go to "EmuNAND File Options" and select the "Inject Health & Safety" option
 17. Press down once to select `FBI_inject_with_banner.app`, then press A to inject
-18. Press start, then boot your 3DS into EmuNAND using any CFW (if you followed Part 3 of this guide, you can do this by launching AuReiNAND from the homebrew launcher)
+18. Press start, then boot your 3DS into EmuNAND using any CFW (if you followed Part 3 of this guide, you can do this by launching CakesFW from the homebrew launcher)
 19. Launch the Health and Safety Application (which is now FBI) on EmuNAND
 20. Navigate to `hblauncher_loader.cia` and press A to install
 21. Press home to exit FBI, then launch the Homebrew Launcher using the home menu icon